uvarc/rc-website/content/resource/rivanna/software/engineering.md

 ```
 srun pw.x -in mymol.in
 ```

 Please see the page of the particular package you wish to use for more details.

 **VASP Users**
 The Vienna Ab-Initio Simulation Package, is licensed by individual groups and we do not have a common installation.
 We have basic instructions for building VASP on Rivanna at its page.

-# Available Chemistry Software
+# Available Engineering Software

-To get an up-to-date list of the installed bioinformatics applications, log on to Rivanna and run the following command in a terminal window:
+To get an up-to-date list of the installed engineering applications, log on to Rivanna and run the following command in a terminal window:
 ```
-module keyword chem
+module keyword cae
 ```

 To get more information about a specific module version, run the module spider command, for example:
 ```
-module spider quantumespresso/6.3
+module spider ansys/19.2
 ```

 <br>

-**List of Chemistry Software Modules**
+**List of Engineering Software Modules**

-{{< rivanna-software tags="chem" >}}
+{{< rivanna-software tags="cae" >}}

 # Using a Specific Software Module